AlexanderG123/nfl/README.md

-# Starter folder
+# Defining Greatness

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo documents the steps and processes used in creating the paper "Defining Greatness, A Comparative Analysis of Tom Brady and Patrick Mahomes"

 ## File Structure